garyrussell/message-stream-processing/README.md

 #### Setting Up RabbitMQ Locally

-To build this code locally you will need a RabbitMQ running locally.
-With a Mac this can be done using Brew:
+To build this code locally you will need a RabbitMQ running locally, otherwise the Test will not pass as the RabbitTemplate will not be able to create a ConnectionFacactory.
+With a Mac installing Rabbit can be done using Brew:

 ```shell